 Hazard identification is accomplished as Department Managers collect and analyze data to monitor trends.
 Unless additional resources are requested, the Department Manager investigates and resolves all hazards within their department.
 OCTA Department Managers review reports daily from the previous days' operation.
-Immediate corrective action is initiated when appropriate; otherwise, data is evaluated and used to set the agenda for the next PTASP/SMS Committee meeting and the Joint Labor Management Safety Committee.
+Immediate corrective action is initiated when appropriate; otherwise, data is evaluated and used to set the agenda for the next PTASP/SMS Committee meeting.
 The SMS Program Manager prepares a trend analysis report for PTASP/SMS meeting.
 Trend analysis reports are reviewed at PTASP/SMS Committee meetings.
 Additionally, each Department Manager reviews departmental reports and shift change briefings for the previous operational period and makes a similar evaluation for their department.